Boom in mushrooms

 The abundance of rain this year ensured a record-breaking mushroom year in the forest floors.
 The mushroom advisory service in Linz recorded five times more inquiries than in the previous year.
 One collector brought back highly poisonous button mushrooms and panther mushrooms.

 The expert clarifies for collectors whether the mushrooms they find are edible.
-"One lady, for example, came with button mushrooms and panther mushrooms.
+"For example, one lady came in with button mushrooms and panther mushrooms.
 I immediately disposed of everything because even small fragments are enough to cause major problems," says Kapun about the two types of mushroom, which can be fatal if eaten in large doses.

 Mushroom growth has not been as diverse as this year for ages.
 This year we had five times as many consultations as last year, and in the last month and a half there were around 160.